erussell18/portfoliosite/README.md

-# Website Can Be Viewd at:
+# Website Can Be Viewed at:
 http://eddierussell-portfolio.s3-website.us-east-2.amazonaws.com/

 # Getting Started with Create React App